pagehelper/Mybatis-PageHelper/wikis/en/HowToUse.md

 **The following parameters are the parameters for the default dialect case.
 When implemented using a custom dialect, the following parameter has no effect.**

-1. `helperDialect`: PageHelper automatically detects your current database links, automatically select the appropriate paging.
+1. `helperDialect`: PageHelper will detect the current database url by default, automatically select the corresponding database dialect.
+You can configure `helperDialect` Property to specify the dialect.
+You can use the following abbreviations :
+`oracle`, `mysql`, `mariadb`, `sqlite`, `hsqldb`, `postgresql`, `db2`, `sqlserver`, `informix`, `h2`, `sqlserver2012`, `derby`.
-You can also implement `AbstractHelperDialect`(`com.github.pagehelper.dialect.AbstractHelperDialect`), and then configure the attribute to achieve the fully qualified class name.
+You can also implement `AbstractHelperDialect`, and then configure the attribute to achieve the fully qualified class name.
+**Special note :** When using the SqlServer2012 database, you need to manually specify for `sqlserver2012`, otherwise it will use the SqlServer2005 for paging.

 2. `offsetAsPageNum`: Default value is `false`, This parameter is valid for `RowBounds` as a pagination parameter.
 When this parameter is set to `true`, the` offset` parameter in `RowBounds` is used as` pageNum`.